libincex/coolniphp/README.md

 # coolniphp
-A aimple and efficient PHP Framework
+A simple and efficient PHP Framework